-Name of Award or Honor Granting Organization Date Granted City-State puring this respective re-certification cycle, have you be nade a plea arrangement for (including but not limited to other type of plea arrangement), and/or been convict excluding minor traffic violations)? o Nolo Contendre, Alford Plea or ES NO BFO "Ethics Statement" "My signature below authorizes the ABFO or any of any information provided in or as part of this applicat that I agree to adhere to the Code of Ethics of the Am Odontology and abide by current American Board of procedures. ion.
-My signature is confirmation erican Board of Forensic he ABFO Code of Ethics As a means to promote the highest quality of persona Diplomates, the following constitutes the Code of Eth to by all Diplomates of the American Board of Foren. ics, which is endorsed and adhered a.
-Every Diplomate of the ABFO shall refrain for of education, training, or area of expertise. b.
-Every Diplomate of the ABFO shall refrain for of data upon which an expert opinion or conditions. rom any material misrepresentation certify that the foregoing information is true and accural strepresentation, concealment, or omission of a material merican Board of Forensic Odontology, Inc. the right trason for suspension or revocation of my certification. al fact or facts grants the ignature: Date: rint Name:
+Name of Award or Honor Granting Organization Date Granted City-State

+X. ABFO Diplomate's Meetings Attended

+City and State of ABFO Diplomate's Meetings Attended Date

+During this respective re-certification cycle, have you been charged with, arrested for, made a plea arrangement for (including but not limited to Nolo Contendre, Alford Plea or any other type of plea arrangement), and/or been convicted of a felony or misdemeanor (excluding minor traffic violations)?

+YES NO Initial Initial

+ABFO "Ethics Statement"

+"My signature below authorizes the ABFO or any of it's officers to verify the accuracy of any information provided in or as part of this application.
+My signature is confirmation that I agree to adhere to the Code of Ethics of the American Board of Forensic Odontology and abide by current American Board of Forensic Odontology policies and procedures.

+The ABFO Code of Ethics

+As a means to promote the highest quality of personal and professional conduct of its Diplomates, the following constitutes the Code of Ethics, which is endorsed and adhered to by all Diplomates of the American Board of Forensic Odontology:

+- a.
+Every Diplomate of the ABFO shall refrain from any material misrepresentation of education, training, or area of expertise. - b.
+Every Diplomate of the ABFO shall refrain from any material misrepresentation of data upon which an expert opinion or conclusion is based.

+I certify that the foregoing information is true and accurate and I am aware that misrepresentation, concealment, or omission of a material fact or facts grants the American Board of Forensic Odontology, Inc. the right to deny recertification and is reason for suspension or revocation of my certification.

+Signature: Date: Print Name: